microsoft/Hack-Together-Fabric-AI/README.md

 **You will need to have access to a Microsoft Fabric capacity.
 If you don’t have one, you can obtain a Microsoft Fabric trial license by following these [instructions](https://aka.ms/upgrade-to-fabric).**

-**Introduce yourself**, we'd like to get to know you! 🥳 We will update with a link to the Fabric Community Hack Together Discussion forum on January 15 as we near closer to the event.
+**Introduce yourself**, we'd like to get to know you! 🥳 [Join the Hack Together discussion board on the Microsoft Fabric Community site](https://aka.ms/FBC_HackTogether)!

 **Planning on hacking with Microsoft Fabric + Azure OpenAI?** We're able to offer no-cost, limited access to Azure OpenAI - no Azure account needed.
 We will have more details as we near closer to the event start date.